Sea-Snell/jax_v_pytorch/README.md

 1. navigate to any subfolder (for example `cd mnist/haiku/`)
 2. `python main.py`

-Feel free to edit any configs in `main.py` by editing the file or with commandline arguments.
+Feel free to edit any configs in `main.py` by editing the file or with command line arguments.
 The config framework is [micro-config](https://github.com/Sea-Snell/micro_config).